 We do not need to know the exact number, but a good estimate is helpful.
 Knowing the guest count helps our team better prepare.

-For guest counts over 40, we do require an on-site coordinator fee.
+For guest counts over 40, we do require an on-site team assistant.
 Large groups are more difficult to manage, and although your ceremony team will be there to assist you, more than 40 guests requires additional help.

-Additionally, some of our wedding locations have limits on how many guests can attend.
-If you know you’ll have a lot of guests, please speak with us about your options.
+Some of our wedding locations have limits on how many guests can attend.
+If you know you’ll have more than 30 guests, please speak with us about your options.
 We’re always here to help with all the details.

 5. Additional Tips